vanus-labs/docs/blog/how-to-use-vanus-filter/index.md

 postImage: img/logo.png
 ---

-The traditional message queue requires subscribers to do the message filter/process at client end after they get the full message from Topics, this would take extra resources and need additional codes/scripts to finish all the work, largely increased the complexity.
-By adding the filter ability into the messaging infrastructure, it would benefit user a lot.
+The traditional message queue requires subscribers to do the message filter/process on the client end or after receiving messages from Topics.
+This approach takes extra resources and needs additional codes/scripts, largely increasing complexity.
+Adding the filtering ability into the messaging infrastructure would greatly benefit the user.

 # Benefits of filtering